Poliana Abritta

-Poliana Abritta Martins Ferreira (September 18, 1975) is a Brazilian journalist.
+Poliana Abritta Martins Ferreira (September 18, 1975) is a Brazilian journalist and news presenter.
 She is a reporter and presenter for TV Globo.

 Between 2012 and 2013, she became a presenter on the Globo Mar chain.
-In 2014, she moved to New York to take on the role corresponding to string.
 Before moving to New York City, the journalist was a member of the team Jornal Hoje before going on maternity leave.
-The same year, Polianna is scheduled to play the role of Renata Vasconcellos in the television program Fantástico in November 2014, having your tattoo much talked about on social networks, on his debut.
+Since 2014, Abritta has been one of the presenters of the news programme Fantástico.